Pain

 If you do experience pain, it can usually be controlled.
-Pain management is a specialised field, and palliative care doctors and nurses are specifically trained in pain management.
+Pain management is a specialised field, and palliative care teams are trained in finding you the right medicine, dosage and way to take it.

 There are many ways to relieve pain, including: